benjoaquin/mac-dev-playbook/README.md

   1. Install Apple Xcode -- you can install Xcode from the Mac App Store.
   1. Install [Homebrew](https://brew.sh) -- this is a popular Mac package manager.
-  1. use Homebrew to install Ansible: `brew install ansible`.
+  1. Use Homebrew to install Ansible: `brew install ansible`.
-  1. Create a code directory formatted like: `~/code/<git_platform>/<platform_account>/<repo_name>`
+  1. Create a code directory formatted like: `~/code/<git_platform>/<platform_account>/<repo_name>`.
-  1. Clone this repository to your local drive from the platform_account directory with `git clone https://github.com/benjoaquin/mac-dev-playbook`
+  1. Clone this repository to your local drive from the platform_account directory with `git clone https://github.com/benjoaquin/mac-dev-playbook`.
-  1. Accept the Xcode license agreement by running: `sudo xcodebuild -license accept`
+  1. Accept the Xcode license agreement by running: `sudo xcodebuild -license accept`.

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.